 Internally, these sections promote a cultural shift toward sustainable decision-making and integrating these factors into the budget process and procurement practices.
 The Division also serves as an internal business consultant to other City departments to integrate sustainable practices and climate resiliency into daily operations.
 Externally, these sections are filtering sustainable initiatives throughout the community, providing education on sustainable activities, increasing recycling, enhancing the tree canopy, improving the economic and environmental viability of our City, and working to make the region more resilient to the effects of climate change.

-The Division is organized into four sections to meet its mission, and we've provided an overview of them here.
+The Division is organized into five sections to meet its mission, and we've provided an overview of them here.
 For the most up to date and comprehensive information about sustainability in Fort Lauderdale, please click on the logo above to access our Green Your Routine website.

 Sustainability and Climate Resilience

 The Sustainability and Climate Resilience section includes support of operational planning to implement the five year strategic plan, Press Play.
 This section serves as a staff liaison to the Sustainability Advisory Board, provides support to the City’s government operations Green Team, confers on Stormwater Master Planning, reviews and modifies ordinances to incorporate sustainability and climate adaptation concepts, and also focuses on stewardship and expansion of the City’s tree canopy.